Remarks on Boundaries, Anomalies, and Noninvertible Symmetries: Introduction

 We call a boundary condition \emph{weakly symmetric} if the corresponding defect lines can topologically terminate on the boundary.
 Such a definition is natural in the open string channel, as it implies that the topological defect lines commute with the Hamiltonian on the interval with the boundary condition imposed at its two endpoints, leading to conserved quantities.
 This definition applies equally well to 1+1d lattice systems, where we call a boundary condition weakly symmetric if the Hamiltonian on an open chain commutes with operators which locally look like the symmetry operators in the bulk.

 There is an alternative way to define a symmetric boundary condition, which is more natural in the closed string channel.
-In the context of 1+1d conformal field theory (CFT), boundary conditions define a special class of quantum states, called boundary states, which are subject to consistency conditions known as the Cardy conditions \cite{Cardy:1989ir}.
+In the context of 1+1d conformal field theory (CFT), boundary conditions \footnote{Throughout the paper, for 1+1d CFTs, we only consider compact boundary conditions of a compact CFT, i.e. those boundary conditions $\cal B$ for which the Hilbert space $\mathcal{H}_{\mathcal{B}\mathcal{B}}$, defined on an interval with a finite length $L$ with boundary conditions $\cal B$, has a discrete spectrum.
+For instance, the $c=1$ compact boson CFT at an irrational multiple of self-dual radius has a family of non-compact boundaries \cite{Janik:2001hb}.
+We thank P. Boyle Smith for the discussions on this point.} define a special class of quantum states, called boundary states, which are subject to consistency conditions known as the Cardy conditions \cite{Cardy:1989ir}.
 We call a boundary condition \emph{strongly symmetric} if the corresponding boundary state is a simultaneous eigenstate under the action of the topological defect lines.
 This definition may also be extended to lattice systems by requiring that the boundary condition is invariant (up to a positive number) with respect to parallel fusion with the symmetry defects.\footnote{See, for example, \cite{Aasen:2020jwb} for such fusion processes of defects and boundaries on the lattice.} See Figure \ref{fig:open_closed} for an illustration of these two notions.